abhishekarya1/Hash-Define-myNotes/content/spring-boot/basics.md

 The default profile (`application.properties`) is always loaded.
 Any other active profile(s) is loaded on top of it.
 {{% /notice %}}

-We can also specify `@Profile("dev")` or `"!dev"` on classes and only if the specified profile is active, the class will be used/run otherwise it will be ignored.
+We can also specify `@Profile("dev")` or `"!dev"` on classes and only if the specified profile is active, the class's bean will be loaded otherwise it will be ignored.

 ### Getting property values
 ```java